Will-GuiSKJ/Bannerlord.Actus.Purus/Roadmap.md

 3. All mounted units become either infantry or ranged units
 4. Polearm units use secondary weapon and weapon skill instead
 5. Infantry units have a bonus against ranged units
+6. Siege weaponry is added to roster as a unit and troop units are removed to "man" the machines, non-ranged low-level troops are given priority to this assignment
+	1. Target priority is Opposing Siege Weaponry -> Ranged -> Infantry
+	2. When destroyed, units are __not__ added back to roster

 ##### Approach
 ###### Attackers
-1. Siege attack weaponry is added to attacker roster and troop is removed to "man" the machines, non-ranged low-level troops are given priority to this assignment
-2. Archers are able to attack during approach, with a penalty to AttackAccuracy until invading the settlement
+1. Ranged units are able to attack during approach, with a penalty to AttackAccuracy until invading the settlement
 ###### Defenders
-1. Siege defense weaponry is added to defender roster and troop is removed to "man" the machines, non-ranged low-level troops are given priority to this assignment
-	1. Weapony becomes its own unit that can attack and be attacked
-	2. Weaponry priority target is attacking army's own siege weaponry, including towers and battering rams
-2. Archers attack with a bonus to AttackAccuracy when targeting attacking units that are outside the walls
+1. Ranged units attack with a bonus to AttackAccuracy when targeting attacking units that are outside the walls

-Approach phase ends when attacking army (plus towers/ram) reach the walls, units removed to man these are added back to roster.
+Approach phase ends when attacking army (plus towers/ram) reach the walls, units removed to man towers and ram are added back to roster.

 ##### Assault
 ###### Attackers